varunneal/varunneal.github.io/content/Essays/Optimal Learning Rates for Muon.md

-Muon has fairy different learning rate properties than Adam.
+Muon has fairly different learning rate properties than Adam.
 In this blog I propose that the relationship between its optimal learning rate $\eta$ and batch size $B$ is quickly asymptotic, as opposed to Adam's square-root law $\eta \propto \sqrt{B}$, and also survey how this impacts Critical Batch Size for Muon.

 ## (1) Optimal Learning Rate
 Increasing the batch size decreases the amount of variance in each gradient.
 If we want each step to have a fixed variance budget, we should choose a learning rate $\eta$ that is inverse to the expected variance of the gradient.
 Correspondingly, stochastic gradient descent finds that optimal increases linearly with batch size.
 In contrast, Adam dampens update variance, so the optimal scaling law is closer to $\eta \approx \sqrt{B}$[^sqrtadam].